fredwu/datamappify/README.md

 1. The column(s) to index on, can be just one column or a number of columns in an array.
 2. The name/label of the index, default to be generated automatically.
 3. Index options such as `unique` and `length`.

+### Rake Tasks

+To set up your database for the first time, please run:

+    rake db:schema:update
+    rake db:setup

+Later on, to only update the `schema.rb` file, run:

+    rake db:schema:update

+To update `schema.rb` and to 'migrate' the updated database structure, run:

+    rake db:schema:auto_migrate

 ## Author